Judopay/JudoKit-iOS/README.md

 $ git submodule update --init --recursive
 ```
 - Open your project and select your application in the Project Navigator (blue project icon).
-- Drag and drop the `JudoKit.xcodeproj` project file inside the judoKit folder into your project (just below the blue project icon inside Xcode).
+- Drag and drop the `JudoKitObjC.xcodeproj` project file inside the judoKit folder into your project (just below the blue project icon inside Xcode).
 - Navigate to the target configuration window and select the application target under the 'Targets' heading in the sidebar.
 - In the tab bar at the top of that window, open the 'General' panel.
 - Click on the '+' button in 'Embedded Binaries' section.
 - Click on 'Add Other...' and navigate to the `JudoKit/JudoShield/Framework` Folder and add `JudoShield.framework`.
-- Click on the same '+' button and add `JudoKit.framework` under the judoKit project from the `Products` folder.
+- Click on the same '+' button and add `JudoKitObjC.framework` under the judoKit project from the `Products` folder.
 - In the project navigator, click on the '+' button under the 'Linked Frameworks and Libraries' section.
 - Select `Security.framework`, `CoreTelephony.framework` and `CoreLocation.framework` from the list presented.
 - Open the 'Build Settings' panel.